ComScore

 20. Voluminous Ponytail

-By now you know that the ‘70s were all about bigger, bolder looks, which is why we’ll end this list with a high ponytail.
+By now you know that the ‘70s were all about bigger, bolder looks, which is why I'll end this list with a high ponytail.
 This voluminous style requires plenty of body throughout your mane so don’t be shy with the hairspray.

 about face matte fluid eye paint review chelsea candelario